Bicycle Accident Lawyer Vero Beach, FL

 Just like walking in shoes that are too big or too small, a wrong-size bike is difficult to get around on.
 You may have trouble reaching the pedals or experience a lack of control.
 Generally speaking, your feet should stand flat on the ground with the seat a couple of inches from your privates.
 Ask a salesperson if the one you’re buying is sensible for someone your height.

 Bikes are only as safe as their braking mechanisms.
 It’s a decent practice to double-check them before hitting the road.
 Over time, brake pads wear against disc rotors, causing them to lose their effectiveness.
 Another possibility is that a manufacturing error exists.
-Consult an attorney at Tuttle Law if you think this might be what caused your crash.
+Consult an attorney at Tuttle Larsen, P.A. if you think this might be what caused your crash.

 Wear a Helmet